 I do not have an order of protection against the abuser, and s/he has not been convicted of a crime.
 Can s/he have a gun?

-- has not been involuntarily committed to a mental health facility by a judge;
+- s/he is or has been committed to a mental institution; or

-Even if the abuser may legally be able to possess a gun, you can still make a plan for your safety.
-See our Staying Safe page for more information.
+Even if none of these apply, you can still make a plan for your safety.
+See our Safety Tips page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
-See our NY Advocates and Shelters page to find a local domestic violence organization near you.
+See our WY Advocates and Shelters page to find a local domestic violence organization near you.

-For additional information on gun laws in New York, you can go to the Giffords Law Center website.
+For additional information on gun laws in Wyoming, you can go to the Giffords Law Center website.